 The only difficult part about this quilt for me was putting the colored star spikes together in the right order to make the stars.
 I really would love to have a quilt design wall for such purposes.
 It would be so handy to lay out all the blocks neatly and take them down piece by piece to sew the rows together.

 But not having a proper craft room means that this is not an option at the moment and will remain a dream for the future.
 But I always make a little mental note when putting quilt tops together that it would be an amazing thing to have.

 My only option is to lay all blocks out on the floor.
 Usually, I cannot do this in my room as there is not enough space.
 So I have to move all my blocks to the living room and lay them out there.
 I can also not leave them there and go back to the sewing machine to sew row by row together.
 No way that can work with several cats in the house.
 They are always very curious and think they need to inspect my latest quilt project. 🙂

 Once the Sandia quilt top was assembled I quickly prepared for quilting it as well.
 Similar to the Rustic quilt the quilting in the book is just straight lines.
 It took some time nevertheless as they are much closer together than the ones I used for the Rustic quilt.

-But, once it was done and the dark red binding was attached, I hanged it outside for a photo shooting by the best quilter’s husband. 🙂
+But, once it was done and the dark red binding was attached, I hung it outside for a photo shoot by the best quilter’s husband. 🙂

-(Un)fortunately my mother-in-law had a very nice view on the quilt from inside the house and she loved it.
+(Un)fortunately, my mother-in-law had a very nice view of the quilt from inside the house and she loved it.
 The colors were striking and as she loves fall colors these warm red tones just suited her very well.
 So instead of making this quilt for myself, it became a present for her… 😉

 But can you have a better excuse for ordering new fabrics and making more quilts?
 I think you can’t.
-What excuses do you use to justify buying fabrics to your loved ones?
+What excuses do you use to justify buying fabrics for your loved ones?